We don’t support this browser anymore.

 Our view

 Grocers have been forced to up their game as competition in the industry reaches fever pitch thanks to the upwards march of Aldi and Lidl.
 And while Sainsbury's value-led strategy has paid off, offering value doesn't come cheap.
 Profits aren't shooting the lights out.
 Those in the middle of the market, like Sainsbury's, are most exposed in these tough times.
 It means the group has no choice but to get its hands dirty and fight for customers.
-That puts a firm ceiling on margins, and it's unclear when things will fire back up.
+But credit where it’s due – things like Nectar prices and Aldi price matches are working at plugging the exit of customers.

-We're cautiously optimistic that the worst of this is unwinding, but mapping this trajectory perfectly is very difficult.
-The cost saving programme is helping to combat rising costs and progress has been good, and efforts have just been refreshed for another three years.
+We're optimistic that the worst of this is unwinding, but mapping this trajectory perfectly is very difficult.
+The cost saving programme is helping to combat rising costs and progress has been good, and efforts have been refreshed.

 The balance sheet is in better condition, with the group hitting its four-year £950mn net debt reduction target a year ahead of schedule.
-Along with the £600mn+ of retail free cash flow last year, there's some significant weight behind the healthy prospective yield.
-Remember, no dividend is guaranteed, and there are changes coming in the new financial year.
+Along with the £600mn+ of retail free cash flow last year, there's some significant weight behind the healthy prospective dividend yield.
+Shareholder returns are also being given (at least) a £250mn boost, following the decision to sell core Sainsbury’s Bank assets to NatWest, too.
+Remember, no dividend is guaranteed, and there are changes coming this year.

 • Ten year average forward price/earnings ratio: 11.8